ndujaLabs/erc721attributable/README.md

 // Francesco Sullo <francesco@sullo.co>

 /**
-   @title IPlayer Player of an attributable asset
+   @title IAttributablePlayer Player of an attributable asset
     Version: 0.0.1
    ERC165 interfaceId is
    */
 /* is IERC165 */
-interface IPlayer {
+interface IAttributablePlayer {
   /**
     @dev returns the attributes in a readable way
     @param _asset The address of the asset played by the game